 Please, find here all your answers…

 Third party tickets?
 We only work together with Ticketswap.
-If you wan’t to by tickets from a third party or want to sell your tickets, you can do that on www.ticketswap.nl
+If you wan’t to buy tickets from a third party or want to sell your tickets, you can do that on www.ticketswap.nl.
+Messages on our social media accounts with offered tickets that are not resold through Ticketswap will be removed.

 We DO NOT work with party’s as tickettack, etc. If you buy or sell a ticket somewhere else than our own ticketshop or Ticketswap we can’t help you with any questions or problems.